-It’s funny, because 5 years ago “home appraisal”, or sometimes known as “bank appraisal” wasn’t a topic that came up very often.
-Home prices in Guelph are rising significantly due to a huge increase in GTA buyers.
-Now, we hear more and more about home appraisals from a home buyer.
+It’s funny, because 5 years ago “home appraisal”, (aka “bank appraisal”) wasn’t a topic that came up very often.
+With the volatility in home prices in Guelph over the past few months, we hear more and more about home appraisals from a home buyer.
 And, in the past month or so we have seen some ugly situations.

 What is a home appraisal?

 A home appraisal is the banks reassurance that what a buyer paid for the home is actual market value of the property.
-Your lender, who provides you with a mortgage wants to ensure that their own risk is limited when they’re approving you for a mortgage.
+Your mortgage broker wants to ensure that they limit their risk when approving you for a mortgage.
 With rising mortgage rates, this is extremely important to lenders to help you get the best mortgage rate.

-For the rest of us in the home buying process, home appraisals are done on all types of homes, from detached, to semi-detached, condos and more.
+For the rest of us in the home buying process, home appraisals are done on all types of homes.
+From detached, to semi-detached townhouses, condos and more.
 It’s much easier to determine appraisal value of a condo, because they’re very similar in design, layout and size.
-Detached homes typically require a little more expertise

-You find a home you love and the asking price is $799,900.
-However, the seller has elected to hold offers and will be reviewing any and all offers next week.
-Using a holding offers strategy is an indication that the seller/ agent believe that the house will sell over the asking with multiple offers.
+In February 2022, you buy a home you love.
+In this scenario, the asking price was $799,900.
+However, the seller chose to hold offers and will be reviewing any and all offers next week.
+Using a holding offers strategy is a key indication.
+The seller/ agent believe that the house will sell over the asking with multiple offers.

-You and your Realtor do your homework and sure enough- recent comparables show that the house is likely worth around $900,0900 in todays market.
+You and your real estate agent do your homework and sure enough.
+You find that recent comparables show that the house is likely worth around $900,000 in todays market.

 Now what happens in the home appraisal process?